konffen/CSGO-autoexec/README.md

 *Good luck changing these if your system language is Finnish*

 Run NVIDIA GeForce Game Ready Driver Version: 378.49 for most FPS on older CPU's.
+Use these settings to minimize input lag and make the game feel more responsive/smooth and reduce microstutters.

 #### **Global**